 PERPACUG INDIANS.
 The Perpacug (Pexpacux) Indians appear to have ranged the lower Rio Grande valley near the Gulf Coast.
 The maps of Jiménez Moreno and G. Saldivar place them on the north bank of the river in the area that is now Starr County, but the surviving records do not seem to indicate such a precise location.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Thomas N. Campbell, "PERPACUG INDIANS," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/bmp59), accessed November 25, 2015.
-Uploaded on June 15, 2010.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Thomas N. Campbell, "Perpacug Indians," accessed January 23, 2017, http://www.tshaonline.org/handbook/online/articles/bmp59.